raditya1117/HoneyBadger/fastapi-testing/article.md

 ## Different types of errors in FastAPI

-Errors in FastAPI are caregorized into various types such as internal server error, validation error, method not allowed error and HTTP exception.
-Let's discss the different types of errors in FastAPI so that we can implement mechanisms to handle each of them.
+Errors in FastAPI are categorized into various types, such as internal server error, validation error, method not allowed error, and HTTP exception.
+Let's discuss the different types of errors in FastAPI so that we can implement mechanisms to handle each of them.

 ### Internal Server Error

-Internal server errors in FastAPI applications are caused by unexpected runtime issues like logical errors, math errors, or database issues that aren't explicitely handled by the program.
-For example, if the calculator app running on the FastAPI server tries to divide a number by zero, it will return internal server error due to `ZeroDivisionError`.
+Internal server errors in FastAPI applications are caused by unexpected runtime issues, such as logical errors, mathematical errors, or database issues, that aren't explicitly handled by the program.
+For example, if the calculator app running on the FastAPI server tries to divide a number by zero, it will return an internal server error due to `ZeroDivisionError`.

 Let's send an API request to the calculator app to trigger this error:

 ```bash
 curl http://127.0.0.1:8080/calculate/ -X POST -H "Content-Type: application/json" -d '{"operation": "divide", "num1":10, "num2": 0}'